How to Become an Electrician: 6 Basic Steps to Journeyman Status

 You may be able to find a local apprenticeship through the United States Department of Labor or by exploring newspaper classifieds and online job boards.
 In addition, electrical apprenticeship openings periodically become available through organizations such as:

-As part of the application process, you may need to pass a basic aptitude exam.
-In most cases, the exam will test your reading comprehension and ability to perform simple arithmetic and first-year algebra.
+You may need to pass a basic aptitude exam as part of the application process.
+The exam will most likely test your reading comprehension and ability to perform simple arithmetic and first-year algebra.
 In addition, you will need to pass a job interview.
-And you may need to meet specific physical requirements, pass a drug test, and be able to demonstrate a certain level of mechanical aptitude.
+And you may need to meet specific physical requirements, pass a drug test, and demonstrate a certain level of mechanical aptitude.

-That's why a lot of employers recommend getting some basic electrical training before applying for the apprenticeships that they sponsor.
-Trade and vocational schools specialize in helping students get up to speed on what they'll need to know in order to succeed during the application process.
+That's why many employers recommend getting some basic electrical training before applying for the apprenticeships they sponsor.
+Trade and vocational schools specialize in helping students get up to speed on what they'll need to know to succeed during the application process.

 4. Register as an electrician trainee or apprentice in your state (if required)

 Some states, such as California and Texas, require electrical apprentices to register before being allowed to work on actual job sites.
-It's generally a very easy step since it only involves filling out a form and potentially paying a small fee.
-But every state has its own requirements, so be sure to check with your state's department of licensing, labor, or consumer affairs.
+It's generally a straightforward step since it only involves filling out a form and potentially paying a small fee.
+But every state has its requirements, so be sure to check with your state's licensing, labor, or consumer affairs department.

 5. Complete your apprenticeship

 This step is the heart of the whole process.
-Your apprenticeship will combine on-the-job training with courses online and/or in the classroom.
+Your apprenticeship will combine on-the-job training with online and classroom courses.
 You'll be mentored and supervised by a master or journeyperson electrician throughout four to five years of training.
 And you'll get paid an hourly wage.

-Along the way, you'll study important concepts and receive practical job-site experiences that are related to a typical electrician job description.
+Along the way, you'll study essential concepts and receive practical job-site experiences related to a typical electrician job description.
 For example, you'll get the opportunity to practice and learn about aspects of the trade such as:

 - Reading construction blueprints and technical diagrams for electrical plans